|About Causes Symptoms Diagnosis Treatment|

-The kidneys are two bean-shaped organs located near the spine in the abdomen.
-They are made up of tiny filtering units called nephrons.
-The kidneys perform many functions including filtering the blood, removing waste products, which are excreted out of the body via the urine.
+The kidneys are two bean-shaped organs located near the spine in the abdomen which are made up of tiny filtering units called nephrons.
+Kidneys filter the blood to remove waste products, these are excreted out of the body via the urine.

 There are several causes of kidney stones including dietary factors, urine retention (holding on too long to urinate), recurring urinary tract infections, certain medications, and genetics.

 Cats with small stones may display no symptoms at all.
-Problems occur when stones pass from the kidney into the ureter, forming a partial or full blockage as they get stuck in the ureter.
-Symptoms are often associated with difficulty to urinate and may include:
+Problems occur when stones pass from the kidney into the ureter, forming a partial or full blockage.

 This is a medical emergency, a blockage can cause irreversible damage to the kidneys, along with a build-up of toxins in the bloodstream causing uremia.
-Veterinary attention should be sought urgently if your cat is displaying any of the above symptoms.
+Seek veterinary help immediately if your cat displays any of the above symptoms.